TakeprofitTechnology/ReleaseNotes/Takeprofit hub.md

 * Fixed the bug of incorrect notification representation in Risk management tab.
 * Small improvements to makers connection string are added.
 * Now it is possible to use spaces in Risk profiles => Rules => External groups.
+* "Makers" button is added to Risk profile information page.

 ## Version 2025.07.01.532 (01 July, 2025)
 ### Changes